StackVista/stackstate-docs/stackpacks/integrations/k8sTs-kubernetes.md

 ### REST API endpoints

-The StackState Agent talks to the kubelet and kube-state-metrics API.
+The Rancher Observability Agent talks to the kubelet and kube-state-metrics API.

-The StackState Agent and Cluster Agent connect to the Kubernetes API to retrieve cluster wide information and Kubernetes events.
+The Rancher Observability Agent and Cluster Agent connect to the Kubernetes API to retrieve cluster wide information and Kubernetes events.
 The following API endpoints used:

 | Resource type | REST API endpoint |
 | :--- | :--- |